azurecitadel/azurecitadel/content/marketplace/vmoffer/vmoffer-vm.md

       --name 'marketplacevm'
    ```

 We now have a generalised OS VHD for our Ubuntu-based VM offer with a web server installed and a scheduled job on reboot.
-We can use this VHD image to create new (specialised) VMs.
+We can use this to create new (specialised) VMs and to submit our VM base to Partner Center as a VM Offer.